sciencemediacenter/DataCollection/README.md

 lab@sciencemediacenter.de
 ```

-You can also follow us on [Twitter](https://twitter.com/smc_germany_lab?lang=de).
-There you will also get all updates and information about other projects of the SMC Lab.

 ## Licence <a name = "licence"></a>

 The datasets in this repository may be subject to different licenses.
 Please refer to the "Licence" section in the respective dataset overview page.